 Page: 55 people like this.

 Similar to Steve, Internet Marketing & Engineering experience dots my resume from 1998 when I joined Doubleclick (now Google).
-After, DCLK, Amazon, Expedia were my corporate homes and I did my own thing after the dotcoms.
-So, I relate a bit w/ small business owners having used SEO for my own biz.
+After DCLK, Amazon, Expedia was my corporate homes and I did my own thing after the dotcoms.
+So, I relate a bit w/ small business owners who have used SEO for my own biz.
 My firm jumped to the 2nd highest agency in our Keller Williams office in Bellevue, WA…next door to Bill Gates.
 I’ve also helped a small set of schools in S. Korea leverage SEO to build their 5 schools into 16 schools & from 800 students to close to 7000.